Nedum Onuoha: Personal life

 Born in Warri, Delta State, Nigeria, Onuoha was brought up in Manchester, England.
 He went to Nelson Street Primary School Miles Platting before becoming a pupil at the Hulme Grammar School, Oldham, where he achieved eight grade 'A's' and two 'B's' at GCSE.
 He then completed his studies at Xaverian College Manchester where he achieved three 'A' grades at A-level in Maths, Business Studies and IT.
 Onuoha revealed "he had a strict Nigerian upbringing and that school came first and if he did not study properly and successfully, he was forbidden by his mother and father from playing football or athletics".

 An outstanding junior sprinter, aged 14 he finished in second place in the final of the 2001 English School's Athletics Association Junior 100 metres contest, clocking 11.09 seconds and beating former Great Britain sprinter Craig Pickering.
-However, Onouha said about the record: "it was all just based on the fact I was doing summer training," He is also currently the co-national record holder for boys under 15 standing triple jump, in the Sports Hall events held annually throughout the UK.
+However, Onuoha said about the record: "it was all just based on the fact I was doing summer training," He is also currently the co-national record holder for boys under 15 standing triple jump, in the Sports Hall events held annually throughout the UK.
 The record is held jointly with international long jumper Jonathan Moore.

 He is known to have supported Manchester City as a boy and he attended the Division Two play-off final against Gillingham at Wembley in 1999.
 Onuoha's mother, Dr Anthonia Onuoha, who was his agent, developed cancer and made national headlines in September 2011 when an email exchange led to the club's CEO Garry Cook resigning from his role.
 The following November, Dr Anthonia Onuoha eventually succumbed to cancer.
 After his mother's death, he paid tribute to her, saying: "My mum always wanted me to do the best I could and out of respect for her I will carry on trying to do that.
 The rest of my career is dedicated to her memory.
 I want to carry on making her proud.
 She was a very special woman, and even when she was ill she never wanted me to stop playing."

 Outside of football, Onuoha studied part-time to earn an accountancy degree at Manchester Metropolitan University.
 However, he said: "I studied accountancy, but that turned out to be one of the most boring years in my life."
 In April 2014, Onuoha became a father for the first time when his wife, Lucy Onuoha, gave birth to a daughter, Amaia.

 In October 2021, Onuhoa returned to Manchester City to work for the City in the Community organisation.

+In November 2021, it was announced that Onuoha would release an autobiography titled Kicking Back, which was co-written with Hugh Ferris.
+It was published in May 2022 by Biteback Publishing.